Remote PC Integration

 Quantity of Physical VMware ESXi Host Servers Required

-General IT / Cybersecurity Dell R710 2 X Intel E5620 128GB 8/16 40
+General IT / Cybersecurity 2x Intel Xeon E5-2630 v3 128GB 8/16 40 amounts vary2 amounts vary2

-Specifications for Management / vCenter Server
+Specifications for the Physical Management Server

 VMware vCenter enables you to manage the resources of multiple ESXi hosts and allows you to monitor and manage your physical and virtual infrastructure.
 Starting with software version 2011.R1V, NETLAB+ integrates with VMware vCenter to assist the administrator with installing, replicating and configuring virtual machine pods.

 For performance reasons, a separate physical management server is recommended for vCenter.
-We list two alternative management server configurations to accommodate different workloads:

-Server Role/Courses Server Type Processor(s) Memory Cores/Threads Active VMs
+Server Type Processor(s) Memory Cores/Threads

-Please adhere to the vCenter requirements and best practices. vCenter requires at least two CPU cores.
+Please adhere to the VMware's requirements and best practices. vCenter requires at least two CPU cores.
 Unsatisfactory results have been observed with older / single core hardware that did not meet VMware's minimum specifications.

 NDG does not support configurations where a virtualized vCenter server instance is running on a heavily loaded ESXi host and/or an ESXi host that is also used to host virtual machines for NETLAB+ pods (with the exception of HA failover of the management server).
 These configurations have exhibited poor performance and API timeouts that can adversely affect NETLAB+ operation.

-Configuration Options for Management / vCenter Server
+Configuration for the Virtual vCenter Server

 Guest Operating Systems (virtual machines)